influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 ## The Slack handler

-At this point we have a Kapacitor task which is generating alerts and sending them to the `cpu` topic, but since the topic does not have any handlers nothing happens with the alerts.
+At this point a Kapacitor task which is generating alerts and sending them to the `cpu` topic, but since the topic does not have any handlers nothing happens with the alerts.

-We can confirm there are no handlers by checking the topic:
+Confirm that there are no handlers by checking the topic:

 ```sh
 $ kapacitor show-topic cpu